Soham-G/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/AmazonQ.md

 You can customize the monitoring setup by:

 1. Modifying the Prometheus configuration in the installation script
-2. Adding additional Grafana dashboards
+2. Adding additional dashboards to your preferred visualization tool
-3. Setting up alerts in Grafana
+3. Setting up alerts in Amazon Managed Prometheus
 4. Integrating with other AWS services like CloudWatch or AWS Lambda

 ## Troubleshooting